 Tanja V.E.
 Kral, PhD

 Tanja V.E.
-Kral, Ph.D., is an Assistant Professor in the School of Nursing (primary appointment) and in the Perelman School of Medicine (secondary appointment).
+Kral, Ph.D., is an Associate Professor in the School of Nursing (primary appointment) and in the Perelman School of Medicine (secondary appointment).
 Dr. Kral received her B.S.
 (1998) in Ecotrophology from the University of Applied Sciences in Muenster, and her M.S.
 (2001) and Ph.D.
 (2003) in Nutritional Sciences from The Pennsylvania State University.

 Dr. Kral’s research focuses on the cognitive, sensory, and nutritional controls of appetite and eating in children and adults and their relevance to obesity; with specific research attention devoted to identifying familial and environmental risk factors for overeating.
 Dr. Kral uses a combination of behavioral genetic and experimental research methods to study human ingestive behavior and its implications for the prevention and treatment of obesity.